trupples/adi-documentation/docs/linux/kernel/microblaze.rst

 The :git-linux:`/` contains the Linux Kernel flavor from Analog Devices Inc.
 :download:`rootfs.cpio.gz <https://swdownloads.analog.com/cse/microblaze/rootfs/rootfs.cpio.gz>`
 contains the files system to be used.
-As the compiler, the Microblaze GNU Tools are bumbled on both :xilinx:`AMD Vivado <en/products/software/adaptive-socs-and-fpgas/vivado.html>` and :xilinx:`AMD Vivis <en/products/software/adaptive-socs-and-fpgas/vivado.html>`, as well as the ``xsdb`` tool for booting.
+As the compiler, the Microblaze GNU Tools are included on both :xilinx:`AMD Vivado <en/products/software/adaptive-socs-and-fpgas/vivado.html>` and :xilinx:`AMD Vivis <en/products/software/adaptive-socs-and-fpgas/vivado.html>`, as well as the ``xsdb`` tool for booting.